Gorno-Badakhshan: Since Independence

-In 2011, Tajikistan ratified a 1999 treaty to cede 1000 km2 of land in the Pamir Mountains to the People's Republic of China (PRC), ending a 130-year-old border dispute and China's claims to over 28000 km2 of Tajik territory.
+In 2011, Tajikistan ratified a 1999 treaty to cede 1000 km2 of land in the Pamir Mountains to the People's Republic of China (PRC), from the Chinese state perspective ending a 130-year-old border dispute and China's claims to over 28000 km2 of Tajik territory.
+At other instances Chinese scholars claimed control over the entire Pamir Mountains.
 However, the government of the Republic of China (ROC) based in Taipei does not recognize this treaty and continues to claim the territory, as reflected in its official maps.
+Whereas the government of Tajikistan celebrates the ceding of land as diplomatic victory, many Tajikistani scholars, opposition and parts of the population contest the existence of a 'dispute' altogether, seeing Badakhshan's territory in its entirety belonging to Tajikistan.
+Instead, the ceding of land belonging to Kuhistani Badakhshan in 2011 to China by some, especially in Gorno-Badakhshan was perceived as territorial loss and sparked anxieties about further encroachments of the Chinese state.